oozou/gtranslate/README.md

 - Translations in google sheet will always be prioritized
 - To add a new key to translation, add it to local "translations.json" file with mock data and run the script
 - To remove a key, remove keys from both sheet and local "translations.json" file and run the script
+- For multiple translation files each <locale>.json will be combined and flattened to translations.json